vaibhav50596/SQLiteDB_Android_App/README.md

 We should create one java class(in my project it is, "DatabaseHelper") which will extend SQLiteOpenHelper in order to use SQLite database.

-I have used ContentValues to insert email and password data in database table. ==> While SignUp I have used Cursor to retrieve data from database table. ==> While SignIn
+For SignUp, I have used ContentValues to insert email and password data in database table.
+For SignIn, I have used Cursor to retrieve data from database table.

 How to access SQLite database to see whether entered data is stored or not?